niklasramo/mezr/README.md

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.
 * **edge** &nbsp;&mdash;&nbsp; *string*
-  * Defines which edge (content, padding, scroll, border, margin) of the element is considered as its outer edge.
+  * Defines which edge (content, padding, scroll, border, margin) of the element is considered as it's outer edge.
+Optional.
   * Default: `'border'`
   * Allowed values: `'content'`, `'padding'`, `'scroll'`, `'border'`, `'margin'`.
   * For `window` and `document` objects this argument behaves a bit differently since they cannot have any paddings, borders or margins.
 Only 'content' (without vertical scrollbar's width) and 'scroll' (with vertical scrollbar's width) are effective values. 'padding' is normalized to 'content' while 'border' and 'margin' are normalized to 'scroll'.